-Argument Description -c <config file_name></config This is a required argument that specifies the name of the configuration file that supplies the cluster requirements.
-For example, -c k8s_cluster.conf . -d <config file directory></config This is an optional argument that specifies the path and directory name for the configuration file specified for the -c argument.
-If you are using the original gcloud directory file structure and the configuration file is in the conf.d directory, you do not need to specify the -d argument.
+Argument Description directory, you do not need to specify the -d argument.
 If you created a separate directory structure for different Anzo environments, include the -d option.
-For example, -d /gcloud/env1/conf . -f force This is an optional argument that controls whether the script prompts for confirmation before proceeding with each stage involved in creating the cluster.
-If -f (force) is specified, the script assumes the answer is "yes" to all prompts and does not display them. -h help This argument is an optional flag that you can specify to display the help from the create k8s.sh script.
+For example, -d /gcloud/env1/conf. -f force This is an optional argument that controls whether the script prompts for confirmation before proceeding with each stage involved in creating the cluster.
+If -f (force) is specified, the script assumes the answer is "yes" to all prompts and does not display them. -h help This argument is an optional flag that you can specify to display the help from the create_k8s.sh script.